bclehmann/ascii-table/README.md

 # Creating your own row class

-Here is the code for `StringRow`, note it is just a resource handler for `StringRowBase`.
+Here is the code for `StringRow`, note it is just a resource handle for `StringRowBase`.
 This is necessary because `std::vector` cannot hold abstract types, only pointers to them.

 ```cpp
 class StringRow : public Row {